tk0987/travelling-salesman-RNN-by-gpt3/README.md

 ***
 ATTENTION
 ***
-created mainly by gpt3 from openai. rewritten by myself, an amateur. and this was an assumption of this project - i wanted to create a NN using a better NN - better in other purposes.

-new architecture validation
+created mainly by gpt3 from openai. under validation.